 This workbook has been prepared to assist employers and employees in understanding some of their obligations and rights under the Employment Standards Act (ESA) and its regulations.
 It does not take the place of the ESA and its regulations and it should not be considered to offer any legal advice on your particular situation.

-Posting the poster shows employees that employers are aware of the law and their legal obligations.
+Posting and distributing the poster shows employees that employers are aware of the law and their legal obligations.
 It also lets employees know what their rights are.

-Hanging the poster and ensuring the standards described in it are followed is an excellent employee relations practice.
+Hanging the poster in the workplace, distributing the poster to employees and ensuring the standards described in it are followed is an excellent employee relations practice.
 It’s also the law.

 Questions?
 Call the Employment Standards Call Centre at 1-800-531-5551